Fariba-Kamani/online-bank-account-system/README.md

 * [Google Cloud Platform](https://console.cloud.google.com/) - A platform for activating the API credentials

-* [Python syntax checker](https://extendsclass.com/python-tester.html) - to validate the Python code.
+* [Code Institute CI Python Linter](https://pep8ci.herokuapp.com/) - to validate the Python code.

 * [Lucidchart](https://www.lucidchart.com/) - To create flowchart.

+* Microsoft Photos - To edit the images used in the README.md file.

 ##### Languages Used